Comprehensive Post-COVID Care Now Available! Click here to learn more.

 What is Included in The Physical Exam For Immigration?

-A typical physical examination that is being conducted for immigration purposes will include testing of the following:
+A complete physical examination that is being conducted for immigration purposes will include testing of the following:

 • Eyes